New Treatments for BPH and BPH Symptoms

 - Holmium Laser Enucleation of the Prostate (HoLEP), is a newer minimally invasive procedure performed to remove the portion of your prostate that causes your urinary symptoms.
 Unlike the UroLift or Rezum therapies, HoLEP requires anesthesia and sedation in the operating room.
 HoLEP is performed whenever patients have moderate to severely enlarged prostates.
 HoLEP was historically developed as a response to patients with prostates that were too large to be addressed in a minimally invasive manner, requiring open surgeries and incisions.
 Since then it has gained traction as a preferred treatment method for prostates of all sizes due to its flexibility in technique and its ability to be performed without the need for incisions or cuts.
 While treatments such as UroLift and Rezum focus on addressing certain portions of the prostate, HoLEP aims to completely remove all portions of the prostate that are responsible for BPH and urinary symptoms.
 If you think of the prostate as an orange, the HoLEP aims to remove the “fruit” portion and preserves the “peel.”

 There are constantly new therapies and modalities for BPH and BPH symptom treatments being developed and it is important to be educated about each one to find out if they will be effective and suit you.
-Doctors Shaw and Tsai at Austin Urology Institute are on the forefront of emerging, advanced, and effective treatments for BPH and take great pride in helping patients navigate through their BPH treatment journey.
+Dr. Shaw at Austin Urology Institute is on the forefront of emerging, advanced, and effective treatments for BPH and take great pride in helping patients navigate through their BPH treatment journey.
 Not every patient or prostate is alike and the doctors and staff at Austin Urology Institute are available to help tailor treatments that are specific to you.